jacobtie/wikipedia-research-agent/README.md

 This repository provides a `Makefile` to aid in running the agent.

-To run the agent with ollama, run:
+To run the agent with Ollama, run:

 ```bash
 make run-ollama file=input-file-here.txt